It is difficult to get a man to understand something, when his salary depends upon his not understanding it. — Upton Sinclair

 citizens_against_citizens_for_quiet_skies_quote

 Really?
-If I had to single out that which is quintessentially American, I would chose things like: liberty, equality, democracy, meritocracy, transparency, dignity, privacy, justice, fairness, etc. Let’s just focus on the last two: justice and fairness.
+If I had to single out that which is quintessentially American, I would choose things like: liberty, equality, democracy, meritocracy, transparency, dignity, privacy, justice, fairness, etc. Let’s just focus on the last two: justice and fairness.
 I mean without these values, we might as well just pack it in as a nation.
 And there’s simply nothing just or fair about aircraft being permitted to do what automobiles (or anyone on the ground) cannot: disturb the peace at will, nonstop, day or night.
 If a fleet of rumbling garbage trucks were to circle your home all day every day, you would call the police and put an end to it.
 But give those garbage trucks wings, elevate them a few thousand feet, and they become angels of commerce and utterly unassailable.

 Meanwhile, homeowners face ever-increasing restrictions on what they can do with their property.
 Property ownership is in fact an ever-dwindling bundle of rights in exchange for an ever-expanding tax burden.
 And wherever you happen to be, there is likely not one but multiple overlapping noise ordinances from all the various municipalities in which you reside (federal, state, county, city, etc.).
 Here’s the noise ordinance for Pinal County—the county CAE’s planes fly over with impunity.
 This ordinance places all kinds of restrictions on its citizenry, including this one…